 1-2 drops Lemon essential oil

 Combine beeswax and oil in a small glass mason jar or pyrex dish.
 I like to use my pyrex measuring cup.
 Place this in a saucepan filled with a couple inches of water.
 Slowly heat on stovetop on low to melt beeswax.
+Remove from heat, add Lemon Essential oil and mix gently.
 Once it has cooled enough, it will have a gel-like consistency.
 Dip a soft, clean cloth into your balm and rub into wood - moving in direction of the wood grain on one side ( or pour a bit on the board and massage in with your hands).
 Repeat for other side and edges of your board.
 Leave it stand overnight to fully absorb the oil, wipe off excess next day.

 Every week, spruce up your cutting boards with a spray made with natural, non-toxic cleansing spray that is effective in keeping bacteria at bay.
 Let your boards dry overnight.
 Your cutting boards will be refreshed and ready to use in the next day.
 Mix up your spritzer in a glass or aluminum spray bottle.
 My oils of choice would be any of these by doTERRA - Clove, Wild Orange, Grapefruit, Lemon, Lime, Tea Tree, Bergamot, Peppermint or Onguard blend.